mohlcyber/OpenDXL-Phantom/README.md

 Configure a new asset and provide an asset name.
 In the asset settings define the ePO IP/Hostname or OpenDXL Broker IP/Hostname, Port, Username and Password.
 Optionally DXL test message, DXL topic for subscription and a Phantom Authorization Token.
 The authorization token can be created in the Phantom User Management.

-The parser for ATD DXL messages is already included.
+The parser for ATD DXL messages (Topic: /mcafee/event/atd/file/report) and TIE File Reputation Changes (Topic: /mcafee/event/tie/file/repchange/broadcast) are included already.

 <img width="711" alt="Screenshot 2019-06-13 at 17 49 54" src="https://user-images.githubusercontent.com/25227268/59447949-76767980-8e04-11e9-8739-d83c7a78accb.png">